ChameleonCloud/cc-snapshot/README.md

-# ChameleonSnapshotting
+# cc-snapshot

-This repository contains a script in charge of snapshotting baremetal instances.
+cc-snapshot takes snapshots of baremetal instances on the [Chameleon testbed](https://www.chameleoncloud.org).

 ## Dependencies

 The script requires the following dependencies:

 * Ubuntu or CentOS system
 * Baremetal instance

 ## Usage

-**Use this script from a baremetal instance**.
-To snapshot a baremetal instance, simply run the script with the following command:
+**Use this script from a Chameleon baremetal instance**.
+To snapshot a baremetal instance, when logged into the instance via SSH, run cc-snapshot with the following command:

 ```
-sudo bash cc-snapshot <snapshot_name>
+sudo cc-snapshot [snapshot_name]
 ```

+You can optionally specify a snapshot name.
+If no argument is present, the snapshot name is set to the instance hostname followed by a universally unique identifier.

-It will ask for your Chameleon password, and after few minutes, a snapshot will be uploaded on the Glance corresponding to the instance's site (UC or TACC).
+cc-snapshot will ask for your Chameleon password, and after a few minutes, a snapshot will be uploaded in the image repository of the instance's site (UC or TACC).